 Our highly trained, award-winning plastic surgeons in Beverly Hills, along with our star-quality team of medical professionals and administrators, are ready to offer you the best possible medical aesthetic experience in the industry.
-At Plastic Surgery Institute, Dr. Andrew Ordon, Dr. Ritu Chopra, and Dr. Nathaniel Villanueva have the experience, finesse, and, most importantly, the human compassion to perform paradoxical adipose hyperplasia correction for an outstanding and satisfying result.
+At Plastic Surgery Institute in Beverly Hills paradoxical adipose hyperplasia correction is performed by Dr. Andrew Ordon, Dr. Ritu Chopra, and Dr. Nathaniel Villanueva, who have the experience, finesse, and, most importantly, the human compassion for outstanding and satisfying results.

-Paradoxical Adipose Hyperplasia (PAH) is a rare complication that can occur after non-invasive fat reduction treatments such as cryolipolysis used to remove fat from the body.
+Paradoxical Adipose Hyperplasia (PAH) is a rare complication that can occur after non-invasive fat reduction treatments such as CoolSculpting used to remove fat from the body.